What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 The two words I think of most when I consider Advent are “come” and “prepare”.

-During the season of Advent, we reflect on Jesus coming.
-It always seemed a bit strange to me to spend the month of December in church talking about Jesus coming, as if we were waiting for it, when we know he already came as a baby at Christmas.
+During the season of Advent, we reflect on Jesus’ coming.
+It always seemed strange to me to spend the month of December in church talking about Jesus coming, as if we were waiting for it when we know he already came as a baby at Christmas.

 Yet this is the remembering part of Advent.

-Each year, we reflect back on the life of Jesus and all that he did for us.
+Each year, we reflect on the life of Jesus and all that he did for us.

 During Advent, we prepare.

-During Advent we prepare our hearts for Christmas.
-Just as important, we prepare for when Christ will come again on the Last Day, the judgement day spoke about in Revelation and other parts of the Bible.
+During Advent, we prepare our hearts for Christmas.
+Just as important, we prepare for Christ’s return on the Last Day, the judgement day spoken about in Revelation and other parts of the Bible.

-Whether that is after we die or while we are still alive, that is an important day for all people.
+Whether after we die or while we are still alive, that is an important day for everyone.
 We hope all people will know Jesus and come to the knowledge of the truth.
 (1 Timothy 2:4).

-So we can say the coming of Christ has 3 parts — past, present, and future.
+So, we can say the coming of Christ has three parts — past, present, and future.

 - Past – Christ came as a baby to Bethlehem.